luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **16 March** Rumours in Berlin that Bismarck was trying to sell the Saar coalfields.

 **16 March** **(Clark p366ff) With tensions very high in Vienna, Mensdorff 'dashed off' a telegram to Karolyi** in his own hand: News of military preparations is alarming, 'We can therefore no longer postpone a demand for the certain elucidation of Prussia's intentions.You will therefore at once interpellate [Bismarck] as to whether Prussia harbours the object of tearing up the Gastein Convention with forcible hands.
 Point out that only a completely precise and unambiguous answer can reassure us.
 See that [Wilhelm] is informed of your step, the basis of which is the urgent desire to try to uphold the peace in Germany.
-Report by telegraph at the earliest possible moment.'
-Without waiting for an answer, the 7 main German courts were informed of the demand, and if no 'satisfactory answer' is given, Austria will place the Duchies in the hands of the Bund and appeal against Prussia under Articles 11 & 19.
+Report by telegraph at the earliest possible moment.' **Without waiting for an answer, the 7 main German courts were informed of the demand**, and if no 'satisfactory answer' is given, Austria will place the Duchies in the hands of the Bund and appeal against Prussia under Articles 11 & 19.
 'Thus the interpellation was widely announced even before Karolyi had made it!'
 (Clark).Vienna added another dispatch to the effect that she would propose mobilising non-Prussian federal forces and their union with Austria's army.
 Mensdorff insisted on an extremely pacific passage added at the end.

 Karolyi went to speak to Bismarck.
 Clark: Bismarck wanted to keep the situation tense but not spark the war now.
-He answered Austria's question with a laconic 'No' but with a cynical smile added, 'But, my dear Count, you don't really think I should have answered any differently if I did intend war, do you?...
+He answered Austria's question with a laconic 'No' but with a cynical smile added, **'But, my dear Count, you don't really think I should have answered any differently if I did intend war, do you?**...
 If a power intended the next morning to march across its frontiers, it would also reply with a 'no' the evening before.'
 Karolyi reported the exchange at 21:00, received Vienna 23:00.
 Karolyi was unaware of the communication to the German courts and reported that Bismarck had given a precise answer to the question.

-17 March

-(Clark) Bismarck realised he'd made a mistake with his cynical joke and downplayed his comment.
+**17 March** (Clark) **Bismarck realised he'd made a mistake with his cynical joke and downplayed his comment**.
 Karolyi reported that he'd been invited back and told that, contrary to his comment, if he really were intending to cross the frontier he would have given 'an evasive reply or none at all' and he denied any warlike purpose behind the trial mobilisation ('it was called by Prince Friedrich Carl without his knowledge for purely technical reasons'), Prussia had done nothing to give cause for fear while Austria was beginning to arm.
-When Karolyi said that all Europe knew that Austria would never fire the first shot, Bismarck replied that the Austrian public would drive the Emperor to attack Prussia.
+When Karolyi said that all Europe knew that Austria would never fire the first shot, **Bismarck replied that the Austrian public would drive the Emperor to attack Prussia.**

 Beust regretted Vienna's mishandling — you can't catch a man like Bismarck with a telegraphic and oral question, he complained.
 Clark — FJ and Mensdorff had again acted 'without visualising clearly enough the outcome', it had not pinned Bismarck down or created tension between him/Wilhelm.
 Broadcasting the news was a 'greater mistake'.
 The act worried the scared states (e.g Hanover, Bavaria) and the failure worried the more zealous!
 Ironically, the failure of the plan was beneficial as the threat to place the matter finally in the hands of the Bund would have been seen in Berlin as an act of war.
 On 18th Mensdorff told German states that Prussia had denied aggressive intentions so Austria would not make the declaration.

 **17 March** A few days after his discussion with Bismarck on 11th (but before 17th), Loftus met Wilhelm and told him the gist of Clarendon's message.
 Loftus reported that Wilhelm was 'well- disposed to accept the good offices of England'.
-Bismarck made a vague suggestion to Loftus that he would inform Bernstorff of the King's view.
-Then Bismarck was blindsided by Wilhelm asking the Crown Prince to write to Victoria asking her to mediate, which he did on 17th.
+Bismarck made a vague suggestion to Loftus that he would inform Bernstorff of the King's view. **Then Bismarck was blindsided by Wilhelm asking the Crown Prince to write to Victoria asking her to mediate, which he did on 17th**.
 Bismarck, enraged, when he found out told Bernstorff (20th) to regard it as unofficial.
 (The Crown Princess was writing to Victoria in March that 'Fritz' was 'completely against' the King's/Bismarck's policy.)
 Clarendon did not want to seize the bull by the horns and commit himself particularly as he kept changing his mind about the likelihood of war — on 13th he thought 'the fear of war has rather abated', so did not want to back Oldenburg as a possible compromise.

 **17 March** Mensdorff's sister-in-law wrote: 'There is unanimity here that Bismarck is simply mad and has so jammed himself up in domestic and foreign affairs that he has lost his head and wants war a tout prix, to get himself out of the affair and maintain his position.'

----

 **17 March** (Stern — haven't seen reference to this meeting elsewhere) Ministers met, told (by who) Austria won't take money for the duchies, the Cologne-Minden share deal is in trouble.